 Detector temperature is monitored in multiple locations using resistance temperature detectors (RTDs).
-Eleven RTDs (Pt100) are mounted inside Teflon tubes in the LiLS volume, with another RTD sampling the temperature of the water between the acrylic and aluminum containment tanks.
-The RTDs are connected to Advantech ADAM 6015 modules, and read out every 60~s by the monitoring system.
+Eleven RTDs are mounted inside Teflon tubes in the LiLS volume, with another RTD sampling the temperature of the water between the acrylic and aluminum containment tanks.
+The RTDs are connected to readout modules\footnote{Advantech ADAM 6015 http://advantech.com}, and read out every 60~s by the monitoring system.

-The levels of the LiLS and water are measured by ultrasonic sensors (ToughSonic 14, TSPC-30S1-485) mounted at the top of the acrylic and aluminum tanks.
+The levels of the LiLS and water are measured by ultrasonic sensors\footnote{ToughSonic~14, TSPC-30S1-485, https://senix.com/wp-content/uploads/ToughSonic-14-Data-Sheet.pdf} mounted at the top of the acrylic and aluminum tanks.
 The two LiLS sensors are mounted on opposite corners of the acrylic tank so as to be sensitive to the tilt of the detector during the filling operation.
 A single sensor measures the water height.
 The water sensor is coupled directly to a 1.57~m pipe that goes to the floor of the aluminum tank.
 The LiLS sensors are mounted horizontally in the restricted vertical space, coupling to 0.019~m (ID) by 1.78~m sample pipes via 90-degree acrylic reflectors.
 After calibrating for gas and pressure the sensors have a resolution better than 1~mm.

 Additional sensors inside and outside the aluminum tank measure the humidity, pressure and temperature of the cover gas system.